pseudobeard/teambalancer/README.md

 Run SETUP.bat and leave to install required modules.

+To setup streamelements importing, edit getter.py and change jwtToken and id to match those of your streamelements store.
+These can be found at https://streamelements.com/dashboard/account/information. change ITEM_NAME to match the name of the item viewers can redeem to participate

 ## How to Use - Standalone Code

 You will need Python 3.